reidgs/TerraBot/README.md

 for the plants during a two week grow cycle.
 Each cycle will come with new challenges, so be prepared!

-Each terrarium contains two light, moisture, temperature, and humidity sensors, one water-level sensor, one current sensor, and one camera.
+Each greenhouse contains two light, moisture, temperature, and humidity sensors, one water-level sensor, one current sensor, and one camera.
 For the redundant sensors, data values are contained in arrays, where index 0 contains the sensor reading of the first sensor and index 1 contains the sensor reading of the second sensor.
 For the current sensor, the first index is the current, the second is the energy usage, to date.

 | Name (topic name)            | Description                                                 | Message Type | Range      |
 | ---------------------------- | ----------------------------------------------------------- | ------------ | ---------- |